CMV Astoria

 CMV Astoria Wiki

 MV Astoria was launched (floated out from drydock) on September 9, 1946.
-The vessel was built for Swedish America Line as "MS Stockholm" - at the time the largest passenger ship ever built in Sweden.
-As Stockholm, the ship was best known for the collision with SS Andrea Doria in 1956.
-The accident resulted in the sinking of the latter - just 5 years after its launch.
+The vessel was built for Swedish America Line as "MS Stockholm"—at the time, the largest passenger ship ever constructed in Sweden.
+As Stockholm, she was best known for the 1956 collision with SS Andrea Doria.
+The accident resulted in the sinking of the latter, just five years after her launch.

-In January 2015, Cruise Maritime introduced Astoria to its fleet.
-The 550-passenger vessel Azores was renamed to Astoria, replacing in the CMV fleet MV Discovery (scrapped in 2015).
-The ship was chartered from Portuscale Cruises (long term charter agreement) as fleet’s second UK-homeported liner (together with Marco Polo).
-As a chartered vessel, all its management services and crewing were handled directly by CMV.
-Astoria's inaugural cruise was a 30-night itinerary from Plymouth England, starting on January 26, 2015 (roundtrip UK to Caribbean).
-For summer 2016, Astoria was chartered to Rivages du Monde (Paris City-based French travel company).
-CMV chartered the ship for spring and fall cruises from the UK, which continued for 5 years.
-For CMV, Astoria serves as an "adults only" ship (allowing 16-year-old-plus passengers only) and dedicated to the English speaking market.
-Ship's 1994 drydock refit and refurbishment cost ~USD 150 million.
+In January 2015, Cruise & Maritime Voyages (CMV) introduced Astoria to its fleet.
+The 550-passenger vessel Azores was renamed Astoria, replacing MV Discovery (scrapped in 2015).
+The ship was chartered from Portuscale Cruises under a long-term charter agreement as CMV’s second UK-homeported liner, alongside the Marco Polo.
+As a chartered vessel, all management services and crewing were handled directly by CMV.
+Astoria's inaugural cruise was a 30-night roundtrip itinerary from Plymouth, England to the Caribbean, departing January 26, 2015.

-In March 2016, after the drydock in Piraeus-Athens (Greece), the liner started a new itinerary program with roundtrips out of Bristol England to Iberia (Spain and Portugal) and also UK ports (British Isles itineraries).
+In March 2016, following drydock in Piraeus-Athens, Greece, the liner began a new itinerary program with roundtrips from Bristol, England to Iberia (Spain and Portugal) and to various UK ports (British Isles itineraries).

-The following table shows ship's last cruise for CMV UK.
-The 13-night/14-day itinerary (themed "Land of the Northern Lights") had prices starting from ~GBP 1430 pp / EUR 1680 pp / USD 1860 pp (double occupancy).
+The following table shows the ship's final cruise for CMV UK.
+The 13-night/14-day itinerary, themed "Land of the Northern Lights," had fares starting at approximately GBP 1430 per person / EUR 1680 pp / USD 1860 pp (based on double occupancy).

 Date / TimePort